outdreamer/build-a-cure/docs/ml/python_study_guide.md

 		- python uses a special allocator for small objects (integer, strings) to reduce fragmentation and improve performance
 		- larger objects are allocated directly from the heap
 		- python tracks the reference count to an object, when it drops to zero, the object is eligible for gc
+		- manage heap memory by:
+			- avoid creating: avoiding creating unnecesssary objects
+			- reuse: reusing objects wherever possible
+			- delete: delete references to objects when no longer needed
-		- manage heap memory by avoiding creating unnecesssary objects, reusing objects wherever possible, using generators instead of lists, use gc and tracemalloc to debug and monitor memory usage, and delete references to objects when no longer needed
+			- generators: using generators instead of lists
+			- gc/tracemalloc: use gc and tracemalloc to debug and monitor memory usage
 		- unlike stack memory which is used for static memory allocation and has a fixed size, heap memory allows for allocation of memory at runtime, so the size of the memory can grow or shrink as needed so its useful for storing objects whose size is not known at compile time
 			- heap memory can be accessed from anywhere in the program, whereas stack memory is limited to be accessed by the function in which it was allocated
 			- heap memory is more flexible but can be slower to access than stack memory bc of dynamic allocation/garbage collection overhead

 	- detect a memory leak
-		- memory leak: when objects that are no longer being used are not correctly deallocated by the garbage collector
+		- memory leak: when objects that are no longer used are incorrectly deallocated by the garbage collector
 		- identify memory leaks:
 			- tracemalloc detects memory consuming lines in python, the code locations where the largest memory blocks are being allocated may indicate a memory leak
 			- gc can identify objects that are not being collected
 			- objgraph visualizes object references to find leaks by identifying objects being retained unnecessarily
 			- memory profiler tracks memory usage line by line, identifying any areas of the code where the memory usage is significantly increasing which may indicate a memory leak
 		- fix memory leaks:
-			- identify when object references are not removed when not needed and remove them by setting them to None or deleting them
+			- delete: identify when object references are not removed when not needed and remove them by setting them to None or deleting them
-			- use weakref (weak references dont prevent deallocation by the gc), though weak references are useless once the object they reference has been deallocated so the code needs to handle that
+			- weakref: use weakref (weak references dont prevent deallocation by the gc), though weak references are useless once the object they reference has been deallocated so the code needs to handle that
-			- identify large lists/arrays that arent needed all at once and use generators instead (use yield keyword) or iterators (implelment a __iter__ and __next__ method in the class)
+			- generators: identify large lists/arrays that arent needed all at once and use generators instead (use yield keyword) or iterators (implelment a __iter__ and __next__ method in the class)

 	- whats are some similarities/differences between python and java
 		- Java supports OOP, is compiled into bytecode and interpreted at runtime by the JVM, and statically typed and platform-independent